-Many borrowers do not fully understand the seriousness of the consequences of defaulting on federal student loans, such as Direct Subsidized and Unsubsidized Loans, PLUS Loans, and Direct Consolidation Loans.
-The federal government has very strong powers to compel or force repayment of defaulted federal student loans, all without a court order.
+Many borrowers don’t realize how serious it is to default on federal student loans, like Direct Subsidized and Unsubsidized Loans, PLUS Loans, or Direct Consolidation Loans.
+The federal government has powerful ways to collect payments on defaulted loans—and they can do it without needing a court order.
 These actions include:

 The negative credit reports may make it more difficult for a defaulted borrower to qualify for other forms of consumer credit, such as credit cards, auto loans and mortgages.
 Defaulted borrowers may even find it more difficult to rent an apartment or get a job, as landlords and employers may check the credit history of prospective tenants and employees.